-Even as percutaneous gastrostomy has lessened the frequency of procedural complications, mortality as a direct consequence of the intubation procedure has not been completely eliminated.
-Beyond the peri-operative period, there remain significant concerns related to the use, management, and overall benefit of percutaneous gastrostomy (PG) tubes.
+Even as percutaneous gastrostomy has lessened the frequency of procedural complications, mortality as a direct consequence of the intubation procedure has not been completely eliminated.11 Beyond the peri-operative period, there remain significant concerns related to the use, management, and overall benefit of percutaneous gastrostomy (PG) tubes.
 Trained in the science of evidence-based medicine, physicians generally seek to base treatment recommendations upon data that attests to the efficacy and safety of the proposed intervention.
 Over the past two decades, several clinicians have undertaken an evaluation of the practice of tube feeding, resulting in a number of published clinical reports.
-In 1999, Thomas Finucane and his colleagues from the Johns Hopkins Geriatrics Center conducted an extensive review of the published literature pertaining to tube feeding in patients with advanced dementia.
-The results of the Finucane analysis and similar investigations have led many clinicians to reconsider the value of tube feeding and, more generally, their overall approach to treating patients with advanced dementia, severe stroke, and other diseases characterized by severe cognitive impairment.
+In 1999, Thomas Finucane and his colleagues from the Johns Hopkins Geriatrics Center conducted an extensive review of the published literature pertaining to tube feeding in patients with advanced dementia.12 The results of the value of tube feeding and, more generally, their overall approach to treating patients with advanced dementia, severe stroke, and other diseases characterized by severe cognitive impairment.